-The Compliance and Policy Office provides central support for the university's efforts to comply with its legal, regulatory and ethical obligations.
+The Compliance & Policy Office provides central support for the university's efforts to comply with its legal, regulatory and ethical obligations.
 It promotes William & Mary's Code of Ethics and other policies.
-The Chief Compliance Officer has overall responsibility for the university's compliance program.
+The Chief Compliance Officer has overall responsibility for the university's compliance and ethics program.

 You should contact the Office with:

-- Requests for compliance guidance – questions and concerns about meeting compliance obligations;
+- Questions and concerns about meeting compliance obligations; and

 - Questions about policies or procedures.

-The Compliance and Policy Office does not provide privileged legal advice - please contact University Counsel for legal services.
+The Compliance & Policy Office does not provide privileged legal advice - please contact University Counsel for legal services.